-(12, 13)Disrupted Wnt signaling is observed in a variety of gastrointestinal cancers which underscores its importance in carcinogenesis (20).
+Notch signaling also perform a “non-canonical role” through antagonizing Wnt/β-catenin signaling (12, 13).
+Disrupted Wnt signaling is observed in a variety of gastrointestinal cancers which underscores its importance in carcinogenesis (20).
 The Wnt pathway plays a crucial role in embryogenesis with signaling effects that regulate proliferation and apoptosis in developing cells (21).
 Wnt pathway activation plays a fundamental role in maintenance of SC compartment and regulation of cellular differentiation(22).
 The “canonical” Wnt pathway plays a crucial role in modulating the balance between self –renewal and differentiation in several adult CSC (21).
 The “canonical” Wnt pathway describes a sequence of events beginning with the translocation of β-catenin from the cell membrane into the nuclear, where β-catenin then acts as a co-activator of the TCF/LEF family of transcription factors(23, 24).
 The signaling cascade is typically initiated when Wnt ligand binds to Frizzled (FZD), a transmembrane receptor(23).
 The transcription factors activated by β-catenin subsequently regulate specific target genes including c-myc, cyclin D1 and survivin.
 FZD binding to Wnt ligand also promotes the escape of β-catenin from its association with E-cadherin (23, 25).
 The cytoplasmic elements of the activated Wnt pathway prevent β-catenin from being phosphorylated by degradation complex composed of a serine-threonine kinase, glycogen synthase kinase -3 β (GSK3B), protein scaffolds, AXIN and adenomatosis polyposis coli (APC) (25).
 Mutations of these proteins allow β-catenin to accumulate in the nucleus to enhance the transcription of its target genes which are found in many cancers(3).
 For example, in hepatocellular carcinoma (HCC), mutations of β-catenin is located in exon 3 of CTNNB1 gene which is the phosphorylation site for GSK3B, AXIN1 and AXIN2 mutation (26).
-It is worth noting that 20-40% of human HCC exhibit abnormal cytoplasmic and nuclear accumulation of β-catenin by immunohistochemistry (IHC) (27).(13) Markers for elevated expression of Wnt include CD 133+ and EpCAM+(28).
+It is worth noting that 20-40% of human HCC exhibit abnormal cytoplasmic and nuclear accumulation of β-catenin by immunohistochemistry (IHC) (27). Β-Catenin can also undergo downregulation via the non-canonical Notch pathway.
+In this case, membrane-bound Notch forms a complex with active Β-Catenin in the presence of Wnts.
+This action degrades active Β-Catenin and thus inhibits its pathway.
+This process allows for regulation of SC and its dysfunction could lead to expansion of CSC (13).
+Markers for elevated expression of Wnt include CD 133+ and EpCAM+(28).
 The knockdown of expression of EpCAM, in HCC stem cells resulted in decreased proliferation, colony formation, migration and drug resistance which highlight the role and Wnt signaling in tumor survival(28, 29).
 Additionally, knockdown of β-catenin resulted in inhibition of CSC(30).
 Similarly mutations in APC gene acts to suppress Wnt signaling and result in familial adenomatous polyposis (FAP) syndrome(31).
 In the majority of sporadic colorectal cancers, loss of APC or β-catenin mutations seems to be early events in carcinogenesis (32).
 Of note, Apc 1638N has been shown to result in multiple intestinal tumors in mice(32).

 Transformation Growth Factor Beta (TGF-β) Pathway: